lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 }
 ```

+See [the MDN documentation on using custom elements lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) for more information on `connectedCallback` and `disconnectedCallback`.

 ### Optimizing for performance

+Adding event listeners is extremely fast and typically not a performance concern.
+However, for components that are used in high frequency and need a lot of event listeners, you can optimize first render performance by reducing the number of listeners used via [event delegation](#event-delegation) and adding listeners [asynchronously](#async-events) after rendering.

-#### Asynchronously adding event listeners
+#### Asynchronously adding event listeners { #async-events }

-Sometimes, you may want to defer adding an event listener until after first paint—for example, if you're adding a lot of listeners and first paint performance is critical.

-LitElement doesn't have a specific lifecycle callback called after first paint, but you can use this pattern with the `firstUpdated` lifecycle callback:
+To add an event listener after rendering, use the `firstUpdated` method.
+This is a Lit lifecycle callback which runs after the component first updates and renders its templated DOM.

+The `firstUpdated` callback fires after the first time your component has been updated and called its `render` method, but **before the browser has had a chance to paint**.
+See [firstUpdated](../lifecycle#firstupdated) in the Lifecycle documentation for more information.

+To ensure the listener is added after the user can see the component, you can await a Promise that resolves after the browser paints.

 ```js
 async firstUpdated() {